 The Post-Masters Diploma: Nurse Practitioner program is composed of 30 credits (11 courses).

-The life-stage courses of NURS 522, NURS 524 and NURS 526 can be completed in any sequence.
-NURS 526 must be taken prior to NURS 528.
-It is recommended that NURS 526 be taken before the other life-stage courses.
+NURS 526 must be taken before the other life stage courses .
+The remaining life-stage courses of NURS 522, NURS 524 and NURS 528 can be completed in any sequence.
 NURS 527 and NURS 531 should be taken after NURS 526.

 NURS 530 must be taken as the final course in the program.